notrage/crop-farmer/README.md

 # Crop Farmer

 ## How to use ?
-- First of all, you will need to clone this git directory:
+- First of all, you will need to clone this git repository:
 `git clone git@github.com:notrage/crop-farmer.git`
 - You will need to install the module **pyautogui** using the command: `pip3 install pyautogui`
 - Then you will have to run the **crop-farmer** using a python version greater than or equal to 3.10: